linera-io/linera-protocol/linera-views/README.md

 The databases supported are of the NoSQL variety and they are key-value stores.

 We provide support for the following databases:
-* `MemoryClient` is using the memory
+* `MemoryStore` is using the memory
-* `RocksDbClient` is a disk-based key-value store
+* `RocksDbStore` is a disk-based key-value store
-* `DynamoDbClient` is the AWS-based DynamoDB service.
+* `DynamoDbStore` is the AWS-based DynamoDB service.
+* `ScyllaDbStore` is a cloud based Cassandra compatible database.

-The corresponding type in the code is the `KeyValueStoreClient`.
+The corresponding type in the code is the `KeyValueStore`.
 A context is the combination of a client and a path (named `base_key` which is of type `Vec<u8>`).